-- It’s often difficult to understand Shakespearian language.
+- It can be difficult to understand Shakespearian language.

 - After her encounter with Lukas, Elisa vowed to hate all Swiss men.

-However, when you’re talking about swiss cheese, pasteurized milk, and french fries, these adjectives lower-cased.
-They have a non-literal meaning: the cheese isn’t really from Switzerland, Louie Pasteur didn’t treat the milk himself, and the fries aren’t really from France.
+However, if you’re talking about swiss cheese, pasteurized milk, and french fries, these adjectives are lowercase.
+They have a nonliteral meaning: the cheese isn’t really from Switzerland, Louie Pasteur didn’t treat the milk himself, and the fries aren’t really from France.